-- To travel through the hierarchy, click any model in the tree.
-You can also select a submodel in the Graphical Editor and click Go Up or Go Down from the Model menu. - When a model is very large you may want to use the Go Back so Go Forward buttons from the Model menu to travel back and forth between branches in the hierarchy.
+- To travel through the hierarchy, click any model in the tree and press ENTER to go down.
+Press Backspace to go up. - You can also select a submodel in the Graphical Editor and click Go Up or Go Down from the Model menu. - When a model is very large you may want to use the Go Back or Go Forward buttons from the Model menu to travel back and forth between branches in the hierarchy.